 Some monkeys were transported in cramped cages that were barely large enough for them to turn around in, and others were left in locked cages on the back of a pick-up truck with no shelter from the driving rain.
 One monkey was seen frantically shaking the cage bars in a vain attempt to escape.

 - Please make sure that your coconut products don't come from suppliers that use monkey labour.
-Avoid the brands Aroy-D and Chaokoh and all coconut products from Thailand.
+Avoid Aroy-D, Chaokoh and all coconut products from Thailand.
 In general, coconut products originating in Brazil, Colombia, Hawaii, India, and the Philippines are supplied by companies that don't use monkey labour.

-- Sign below to urge Aroy-D and Chaokoh to stop supporting this cruel industry by obtaining their coconuts from companies that don't use monkeys.
+- Sign below to urge Chaokoh to stop supporting this cruel industry by obtaining their coconuts from companies that don't use monkeys.

 Personalised letters always work best.
 Feel free to use the sample letter provided, but keep in mind that your letter will carry more weight if you write your own customised message and subject line.